mikecirioli/core-google-launcher/README.md

 `export GCP_PROJECT=my-gcp-project`

 The `Makefile` tags images before pushing them to GCR.
-Most images have unique tags, but the `RELEASE_TAG` is applied to all images and must be set as an environment variable:
+Most images have unique tags, but a `RELEASE_TAG` is shared across all images and must be set as an environment variable:

 `export RELEASE_TAG=2.176`

 **Important**: `schema.yaml` contains default values for Docker image locations and tags, and these values are used as-is during the deployment.
-To use custom-built images, update the Docker image locations in `schema.yaml` manually prior to installing CloudBees Core.
+While not required, it is possible to publish CloudBees Core images to your own registry and use them during the deployment.
+To use your own images, follow the optional publishing steps below, then manually update the Docker image references in `schema.yaml` prior to installation.

-## Publish All Images
+## Publish All Images (Optional)

 Run `make` to publish all images.

 ## Publish CloudBees Core Images (Optional)

-Run `make core` to pull/tag/push CloudBees Core Docker images.
+Run `make core` to pull/tag/push [CloudBees Core Docker images](https://hub.docker.com/u/cloudbees).

 ## Publish Marketplace-specific Images (Optional)

-Run `make ubbagent` to publish Google's Usage-based billing agent ("ubbagent").
+Run `make ubbagent` to publish Google's [Usage-based billing agent](https://github.com/GoogleCloudPlatform/ubbagent) ("ubbagent").

-Note: `imageReportingFunction` is a marketplace-specific image that's published separately by CloudBees.
+**Note**: `imageReportingFunction` is a marketplace-specific image that's published separately by CloudBees.

 ## Build and publish the Deployer Image (Optional)

 Build and publish the deployer `Dockerfile` with `make deployer`.

-Note: the deployer image must be rebuilt every time deployment code changes.
-For convenience, the deployer image is rebuilt by `make install`, discussed below.
+**Note**: the deployer image must be built every time deployment code changes.
+For convenience, the deployer image is built by `make install`, discussed below.

 ## Create Your Cluster
 If you are new to GKE, see [Getting Started](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) to create your first cluster.